NRCan/CanFlood/docs/source/06_tutorials.rst

 .. image:: /_static/tutorials_6_2_4_img_5.jpg

-These plots are the two standard risk curve formats for the same total results data.
-Alternatively, changing ‘Plot Handling’ to ‘Launch separate window’ on the ‘Setup’ tab will launch a dialog window after plotting that provides some built-in tools for further customizing the plot.
+These plots are the two standard risk curve formats for the same total results data ('risk2_run1_tut2a_ttl.csv' in this case).
+Alternatively, changing ‘Plot Handling’ to ‘Launch separate window’ on the ‘Setup’ tab will launch a dialog window after plotting that provides some built-in tools for further customizing the look and feel of the plot.
+Of course, you can always generate custom plots in other applications using CanFlood's output files.

 .. |visualimage1| image:: /_static/visual_image.jpg
    :align: middle